llvm/llvm-project/clang/docs/LanguageExtensions.rst

 MSVC Extensions
 ===============

-Clang supports a number of extensions inorder to imitate MSVC.
+Clang supports a number of extensions in order to imitate MSVC.
 Some of these extensions are behind ``-fms-compatibility`` and ``-fms-extensions`` which are further described in :doc:`MSVCCompatibility`.